matheusalisson/myAPI/README.md

-API created quickly;
+#API created quickly;
-Using the GET and POST methods.
+#Using the GET and POST methods.
-Post tests used via POSTMAN.
+#Tests performed in Postman.